svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-8.md

     oc create secret generic logdna-agent-key --from-literal=logdna-agent-key=INGESTION_KEY -n ibm-observe
     ```

     Where `INGESTION_KEY` is the ingestion key for the LogDNA instance where you plan to forward and collect the cluster logs.
-To get the ingestion key, see [Get the ingestion key through the IBM Log Analysis with LogDNA web UI](../.gitbook/assets/FIXME.PNG).

-## Step 3.
+## Step 5.
 Deploy the LogDNA agent in the cluster

 Create a Kubernetes daemon set to deploy the LogDNA agent on every worker node of your Kubernetes cluster.